SammieJay/Hist1900-Memex/docs/Home.md

 **Author Info**
 Name: Sam Abraham
+Date Last Edited: Apr 14, 2023
-*That's all folks, I don't want to dox myself*
+*That's all folks, I don't want to dox myself more than this*

 **Link to all my outside references**
 [[External Notes]]
-> This is a list of all my references to my peer's memex's
+> This is a list of all my references to my colleagues Memexes